MCFpy/mcf/docs/source/getting_started.rst

 Simulating data
 ---------------

-Let us first create some synthetic data.
-We will consider a setting with three treatment levels (0, 1, 2):
+First, we'll create some synthetic data to showcase the functionality of the **mcf** package.
+Our example will involve a scenario with three possible treatments, represented by the values 0, 1, and 2.

 .. code-block:: python